 Arthur Acolin

 Arthur Acolin is an Associate Professor and Bob Filley Endowed Professor in the Runstad Department of Real Estate in the College of Built Environments at the University of Washington.
 He obtained his Ph.D. in Urban Planning and Development from the Sol Price School of Public Policy at the University of Southern California.
-His field of research is housing economics with a focus on international housing policy and finance.
+His field of research is housing economics with a focus on international housing policy and finance (US, Europe, Latin America and Southeast Asia).
 His particular interest is on how housing market institutions and market designs affect household access to housing (tenure choice, housing consumption and mobility decision).
+This includes identifying barriers to homeownership and rentership and market and policy interventions that can overcome these barriers.

 Qualifications